defold/defold.github.io/manuals/gui-layouts.md

 : The pixel height of the qualifier.

 Device Models
 : A comma separated list of device models.
 The device model matches the start of the device model name, e.g. `iPhone10` will match "iPhone10,\*" models.
-Model names with commas should be enclosed in quotes, i.e. `"iPhone10,3", "iPhone10,6"` matches iPhone X models (see https://www.theiphonewiki.com/wiki/Models).
+Model names with commas should be enclosed in quotes, i.e. `"iPhone10,3", "iPhone10,6"` matches iPhone X models (see [iPhone wiki](https://www.theiphonewiki.com/wiki/Models)).
 Note that the only platforms reporting a device model when calling `sys.get_sys_info()` is Android and iOS.
 Other platforms return an empty string and will therefore never pick a display profile that has a device model qualifier.

 ![New display profiles](../images/gui-layouts/new_profiles.png)